remaro-network/auv_profeat/README.md

 to translate the ProFeat model to a PRISM model (for translating the three-altitudes model, substitute `casestudy_3altitudes` for `casestudy` in both files).
 You find the translated model in the `out.prism` file and the translated properties in the `out.props` file.
 Then do the same as described for Scenario 3.

 ### Reward Properties with Varying Current Probability
-Here we show how to replicate the results reported in Section 4.5.
+Here we show how to replicate the results reported in the Section "Reward Properties with Varying Current Probability".
 The analyses reported before used PRISM, in this section and the next, we will use Storm.

 The commands for parametric model checking in the three-altitudes and five-altitudes models using Scenarios 3 and 4 with symmetric and asymmetric environment behaviour have been collected in bash files is in the folder `auv_profeat/parametric\ model\ checking/`.
 The files are named as described in [Unsafe States Experiments](#unsafe-states-experiments).

 To run the analysis, open a terminal and navigate to the folder `auv_profeat/parametric\ model\ checking/`.
 Then execute a bash file and obtain the results in the folder `auv_profeat/parametric\ model\ checking/results`.

 ### Multi-Objective Queries
-Here we show how to replicate the results reported in Section 4.6.
+Here we show how to replicate the results reported in the Section "Multi-Objective Queries".
 The analysis was again done with Storm and the commands reported in the paper have been collected in a bash file called `multi-objective.sh` in the folder `auv_profeat/multi-objective`.
 To run the analysis, open a terminal and navigate to the folder `auv_profeat/multi-objective`.
 Then execute the bash file `multi-objective.sh`, the results will be safed in a file `results.log` in the same folder.

 ### Additional Properties
 We also analysed some properties that are not documented in the paper.
 The whole list of properties can be found in the file `auv_profeat/casestudy_all.fprops`.
 To see their results, run